 Another promising avenue for the development of novel medications is the development of a nicotine vaccine.
-Through the in vivo development of nicotine-specific antibodies that cannot cross the blood-brain barrier, this treatment would prevent nicotine from reaching the brain.
+Through the in vivo development of nicotine-specific antibodies that cannot cross the bloodbrain barrier, this treatment would prevent nicotine from reaching the brain.
 In pre-clinical trials, a nicotine vaccine has been shown to reduce nicotine uptake in the brain, and to attenuate its behavioral and cardiovascular effects.
 In humans, such a vaccine might be an effective aid in smoking cessation and in reducing the time to relapse.
 The vaccine has been shown to be safe and well tolerated in Phase I safety studies, and has shown a statistically significant degree of efficacy in Phase II and Phase IIb clinical trials.
 A Phase III clinical trial is needed to further determine the efficacy of this human vaccine as a treatment for tobacco addiction.

-Crucial knowledge gaps hinder the ability to treat tobacco addiction optimally.
-Identifying new medications or targets to improve treatment will depend on funds being available to support this activity.
+Knowledge gaps hinder the ability to treat tobacco addiction optimally.
+NIH plans to support research identifying new medications and targets to improve treatment.
 Current basic (pre-clinical) and clinical research currently being conducted to identify new and better treatment options, includes: